The dual foliation of some singular Riemannian foliations: Torus action and horizontal connectivity

-{\it Proof of Theorem 1.4} Suppose the dual foliation has more than one leaf, then by theorem 2 and 3 in \cite{wi}, these dual leafs form a regular Riemannian foliations $\mathcal{F}^{\#}$.
-Since the torus is an ablelian group, the horizontal distribution with respect to $\mathcal{F}^{\#}$ is integrable, then by theorem 1.3 in \cite{wal} $M$ locally splits.$ \square$\\
+{\it Proof of Theorem \ref{Tk}} Suppose the dual foliation has more than one leaf.
+Since $T^{k}$ acts transitively on the space of dual leaves, all dual leaves have the same dimension.
+Then by theorem 2 and 3 in \cite{wi} these dual leaves form a regular Riemannian foliations $\mathcal{F}^{\#}$.
+Let $M'$ denote the union of all principal orbits in $M$, and let $p\in M'$.
+Since the torus is an abelian group, the isometric action of $T^{k}$ induces $k$ commuting Killing fields on $M$.
+Consider a Killing field $X$ which is perpendicular to $L_{p}^{\#}$ at $p$, we will prove that $X$ is perpendicular to $L_{p}^{\#}$ for all $x\in L_{p}^{\#}$.
+To prove this we may assume that $x\in L_{p}^{\#}\cap M'$ since $M'$ is open and dense in $M$.
+Denote the normal space of $L_{p}^{\#}$ at $x$ by $N_{x}(L_{p}^{\#})$.
+We first plan to show that $X(q) \in N_{q}(L_{p}^{\#})$ for all $q\in L_{p}^{\#}\cap T^{k}(p)$.